ibnuda/fpmortals/manuscript/complete.md

 A> terlihat bila kita melakukan perbandingan atas struktur data.
 Selain itu A> perbedaan semakin jelas terlihat bila tugas yang dikerjakan pada tiap A> cabang semakin berat.
 A>
-A> We will explore the concept of determinism and value caching in more A> detail in the next chapter.
-A>
 A> Kita akan mengeksplorasi konsep atas determinisme dan penyimpanan nilai di A> tembolok lebih lanjut pada bab selanjutnya.

-`Bind` also has some special syntax

 Untuk pembaca yang menyukai operator sintaks, `Bind` juga menyediakan sintaks khusus.